Posts Categorised: Field

 Sit your dog facing the area of the fall, take your time getting you both ready, and make sure your dog is looking in the right direction.

 In an AKC test, let the judges know you’re ready by nodding or waving a hand behind you.
 Do not turn around or your dog might get up.
 Wait to send your dog until the judge calls your number.
-But in an HRC test, judges often have you blow a duck call to start the test.
+In an HRC test, judges often have you blow a duck call to start the test.
 You can send your dog once the bird lands (or after the last bird in the case of multiple marks).

 In a multiple-mark series, try to decide beforehand the order you want to pick up birds, but also pay attention to your dog.
 He may scoot a bit to get a better look at a bird.
 Or he might watch all the birds, but lock onto one once they’re all down.
 You can tell by watching his head or sometimes just his eyebrows.
 Ignore that at your peril, unless the judges have told you to pick up the birds in a particular order.